stelzinga/MF/MGT_99.Legend.md

 The most important one is Y as that sets the Venture apart from Competitors.
 The differentiating factors can be related to the Service itself (quality, availability, aesthetics, taste, ...), the cost to the Client, or it can be more focused on how the Service is produced (environmentally friendly, with involvement of the Client, etc).

 ### Values
+Values reflect what the Venture deems it's moral or cultural compass.
+It can be composed of Value and/or Principles.
+These are somewhat different in what they mean.
+Principles govern interactions between people, but are objective.
+Examples include fairness, integrity, and honesty.

+On the other hand, Values are opinions and ideas and are thus subjective, and as a result of being opinions, they can change u dee different conditions.
+An examples is tolerance.

-Values a.k.a.
-Core Values are *guiding principles* crucial to the Venture.
-They affect the Venture as a whole and each individual working within and for it i.e. Suppliers.
+Values and Principles affect the Venture as a whole and each individual working within and for it i.e., Suppliers.
 They also set requirements in terms of recruitment.
+The distinction between Values and Principles may not be made.

 Examples for LinkedIn:
     - Members first